-Around 90 million tonnes of food waste are generated in the EU each year or 179kg per capita (EUROSTAT 2006)
+Around 90 million tonnes of food waste are generated in the EU each year or 179kg per capita ((october 2010-European Commission [DG ENV - Directorate C] Final Report - Preparatory Study on Food Waste))

-Households produce the largest fraction of EU food waste among the four sectors considered, at about 42% of the total or 38Mt, about an of about average 76kg per capita.
+Households produce the largest fraction of EU food waste among the four sectors considered, at about 42% of the total or about 38Mt, an average of about 76kg per capita.

 Food which ends up as being discarded by households represents 25% of food purchased (by weight), according to studies completed by WRAP 2009 (Waste & Resources Action Programme).
-For the UK, the avoidable portion of this food waste represents a total annual loss per household of approximately 565Furos.
+For the UK, the avoidable portion of this food waste represents a total annual loss per household of approximately 565Euros.